zetareticoli/fi/_work/design-system-italia/index.md

 context: Italy's public administration is a complex ecosystem — thousands of institutions, each with different budgets, technical capabilities, and design maturity.
 The goal of Design System Italia was to provide a shared foundation that any public body could adopt, from a small municipality to a national ministry.
 challenge: The challenge wasn't purely technical.
 It required balancing the needs of highly diverse stakeholders, ensuring that components worked for both small teams with no design resources and large agencies with established processes.
 activities:
-  - label: Designed and maintained UI Kit Italia — 60+ components with multiple variants, mapped to Bootstrap Italia
   - label: Authored all component documentation and usage guidelines
-  - label: Verified WCAG 2.1 AA compliance for every published component
+  - label: Defined interaction patterns and guidelines for each component
+  - label: Managing the Figma component library (UI Kit Italia)
+  - label: Coordinated with front-end developers to ensure implementation consistency
+  - label: Ensured accessibility compliance (WCAG 2.1 AA)
   - label: Reviewed community contributions and governed design decisions in public on GitHub
 outcomes:
   - number: "15,000"